kimfucious/cowsay/README.md

 - Changes made to the app or api code will restart the respective services _within the running containers_ on save, thanks to [nodemon](https://nodemon.io/).
 Changes to npm packages will not work without rebuilding the affected Docker image.
 See [here](#rebuilding-docker-images) for details.

-- The db gets created on first run of `docker-compose`, but, again, you need to ensure that the file permissions are set correctly on `mongodb_data`, as just stated, in order for things to work.
+- The db gets created on first run of `docker-compose`, but again, you need to ensure that the file permissions are set correctly on `mongodb_data`, as just stated, in order for things to work.
 See note [here](https://github.com/bitnami/bitnami-docker-mongodb#persisting-your-database) for details.

-- An initial `db` root and admin user are created on the first run of `docker-compose`.
+- An initial `db` root and admin user (user) are created on the first run of `docker-compose`.
+These are set in the `.env` file in the root directory of this repo.

 🐮 Subsequent starts will not create db users, if/when you change environement variables!
 If you want to do that, rebuild the database.
 See [here](#rebuild-the-database) for help on that.

-- An initial `web-app` admin user, `elsie@cowsay.moo`, is created when the API is first run.
+- An initial `web-app` admin user, `elsie@cowsay.moo`, is created when the API is first run (when there are no users).
 The initial password is set to `Passw0rd123`.
-This can be changed in `cowsay-api/src/start.js`.
+These can be changed in `cowsay-api/src/start.js`.

 - Env files are found in each directory, including the root directory.
 These files have been intentionally _not excluded_ from this repo, but should be, if/when you ever fork a copy of this repo for anything going forward.
 See [here](https://www.npmjs.com/package/dotenv#should-i-commit-my-env-file) for details.

-- Yes, the Auth0 client secret has been rotated.
+- Yes, the Auth0 client secret has been rotated; thanks.

-- The `app.listen()` function and `mongoose.connect()` functions have been separated out of `app.js` and placed in `start.js` so as to separate facilitate testing.
+- The `app.listen()` and `mongoose.connect()` functions have been separated out of `app.js` and placed in `start.js` so as to separate facilitate testing.

-- The API's token authentication is "manual", for demonstration purposes, rather than using a third-party solution.
+- The token authentication is "manual", for demonstration purposes, rather than using a third-party solution, though I may add something else later.

 - To test the API using `graphiql`, temporarily comment out the authorization lines in `cowsay_api/src/graphql/resolvers.js`, like this: